Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 Footnote 1

-I use Disabled interchangeably with Crip (a term only to be used by the Disabled community and in no way by not-yet-Disabled people) as I’m done making my Disability palatable for an ableist world.
+I use Disabled as I’m done making my Disability palatable for an ableist world.
 I don’t wish to erase my Disability or Disabled identity nor be a part of the “overcoming Disability” and “Disability Paradox” narratives — I haven’t “overcome” my Disability; I have overcome ableism and ableists.

 I prefer not to use problematical person-first language such as “person with a Disability”, and I am not keen on using ableist language such as “differently-abled,” “handicapped,” “wheelchair-bound”, or “special needs” that worsens my internalised ableism.
 This is my personal choice and may not reflect all Disabled people nor the whole Disability community across the world.
 We are all on different journeys in our Disabled identity journey, and that’s okay.
 If in doubt, ask the Disabled person directly.